 Noaman, born 1974, joined Dana Investment Advisors in June 2008 and is currently a Senior Vice President and Portfolio Manager.
-Noaman graduated from the University of Illinois at Urbana-Champaign with a BS in 1999 and earned an MBA in Finance from the University of Wisconsin-Milwaukee (UWM) in 2009.
-Noaman has been in the investment industry since 2002.
-He currently teaches a graduate level fixed income securities course as an adjunct lecturer at UW-Milwaukee, as well as serves as a board member on their Investment Management Certificate Program.
-He also serves as a member of the board of directors of Waukesha County Crimestoppers and is a member of the Board of Directors of the Elmbrook Rotary Club.
+Noaman graduated from the University of Illinois at Urbana-Champaign with a BS and earned an MBA in Finance from the University of Wisconsin-Milwaukee (UWM).
+Noaman has been in the investment industry since 2000.
+Prior to joining Dana, he worked for Sovereign Advisers and Credit Suisse First Boston.
+He serves as an adjunct professor at the Lubar College of Business at the University of Wisconsin-Milwaukee where he teaches the graduate level courses Fixed Income Securities and Portfolio Management.
+He currently serves on the Boards of ShelterBoxUSA, Milwaukee Habitat for Humanity, Waukesha County Crimestoppers, and the Investment Management Certificate Program at UWM.